hoangvanphi2004/KANs/README.md

   - You can change number of epoches each training time by changing the max_epoches parameter.
   - You can train using other accelerator (like gpu) by changing the accelerator to the device you want to use.

-- To create a complex model, you can train and tranfer the coarser model to more complex model, iteratively.
-To do this, you can go to configs\config.yaml to change the grid_sizes to list of gird you want to iteratively train and tranfer.
+- To create a complex model, you can train and tranfer coarser model to more complex model, iteratively.
+To do this, you can go to configs\config.yaml to change the grid_sizes parameter to list of girds you want to iteratively train and tranfer.

   ![image](https://github.com/user-attachments/assets/3b7d7ff5-a2a5-49b1-956f-671423af71a8)

-- And also we have some test files in folder to visualize b_splines, beizer spline, feel free to explore!
+- And also we have some test files in test folder to visualize b_splines, beizer spline, feel free to explore!

 ## 4. Contributor
 This research project have done by my team: